We are mindful of how our actions impact on the environment and our aim is for your experience to be as sustainable as possible.

 If you visit Aberystwyth while you are here and would like to support local produce and independent suppliers try the following:

-Medina - food shop with bakery and café-restaurant in separate building which also does takeaway
+Medina - food shop with bakery and café-restaurant which also does takeaway

 Ultracomida – Deli selling Welsh, Spanish and French food and drink

-Rob Rattrays butcher – local butcher selling a wide range of meat and poultry products
+Rob Rattray Butchers – local butcher selling a wide range of meat and poultry products.
+This is where the sausages and bacon in our breakfast pack come from.

 Aberystwyth Farmers' Market – held on the first and third Saturdays of the month

 If you would like to travel by train or bus to Aberystwyth there is a taxi rank at the station.
 There are plenty of walking routes on quiet lanes and footpaths from your door if you would like to be car free during your stay, although bring your food supplies with you as there are no shops within walking distance.
-There is a M&S Food and a TESCO very close to the train station.
+There is an M&S Food, a TESCO and a LIDL very close to the train station.
 Remember the local gastro pub Y Ffarmers is a few minutes’ walk away.
 A bus service into Aberystwyth runs through the village on Tuesdays and Thursdays – ask us for details if you would like to know more.

 Waste and recycling

-We minimize waste by providing clearly labelled segregated collection bins in a deep drawer unit in the kitchen.
+We minimize waste by providing clearly labelled segregated collection bins in a deep drawer unit in the kitchen area.
 In order to help us to minimize waste from your stay, all you need to do is put your used materials in the right bin and we will do the rest.

 Cleaning and drainage